5 Phils test positive for virus, 3 teams shut spring camps

 The closures came while MLB owners and players try to negotiate a deal to begin the season amid the pandemic, with the parties stuck in a bitter dispute over money.

-The sides had hoped to have players begin testing Tuesday and then start a second round of spring training on June 26.
+The sides had hoped to have players begin testing Tuesday and then start a second round of spring training by next weekend.
 Most teams would likely hold those workouts at their home ballparks, rather than at their spring camps in Florida and Arizona.

 Earlier this week, Deputy Commissioner Dan Halem wrote in a letter to players’ union chief negotiator Bruce Meyer that “the proliferation of COVID-19 outbreaks around the country over the last week, and the fact that we already know of several 40-man roster players and staff who have tested positive, has increased the risks associated with commencing spring training in the next few weeks.”